 The BIM execution plan (BEP) is an essential document to ensure the successful deployment of a BIM project.
-It usually details the expectations for the use of BIM according to the specificities of the project (rehabilitation, new, allotment, etc.) & describes the methods of organization and graphical representation for the operation as well as the processes, models, uses.
+It usually details the expectations of the use of Building Information Modeling according to the specificities of the project (rehabilitation, new construction, subdivision, etc.).
+In addition, this document describes the methods of organization and graphic representation for the operation as well as the processes, models, uses.

 What is a BIM Execution Plan (BEP)?

-Once the client has defined the context of the project and its associated BIM objectives, it is necessary to translate them according to the stakeholders and their BIM maturity, throughout the project phases (programming, design, construction, operation, maintenance…).
+Once the customer has defined the context of the project and its associated BIM objectives, it is necessary to translate them according to the actors and their BIM maturity.
+And this, throughout the phases of the project (programming, design, construction, operation, maintenance…).

 These elements are specified in the document commonly known as the “BIM Execution plan” (BEP).
 It includes in particular:

 - The procedures defining the needs and therefore the roles and responsibilities of the actors (BIM management plan),

 - The BIM work methodology relating to information exchange